When Someone Dies in Scotland

 Funeral costs in Scotland

-Average funeral costs in Scotland are similar to the rest of the UK: around £4,000 to £5,500 for a traditional funeral.
+Funeral costs in Scotland are much the same as the rest of the UK: around £4,000 to £5,500 for a traditional funeral.
 Direct cremation is available from around £1,200 to £1,800.
-Some local authorities in Scotland offer lower-cost municipal funeral services.
+Some Scottish local authorities also offer lower-cost municipal funeral services, which are well worth asking about if money is tight.

 Financial help with funeral costs